bepaald/signalbackup-tools/README.md

 - `--selectjsonchats [list-of-indices]` Only import chat in the list.
 The indices are obtained from `--listjsonchats`.
 - `--jsonprependforward` Forwarded messages are marked as such in Telegram, but not in Signal.
 This option prepends forwarded messages with the string "_Forwarded from NAME:_".
 - `--preventjsonmapping` If the auto mapping makes a mistake for any reason (for example, multiple contacts with the same name), `--preventjsonmapping "Bob Smith"` will prevent the auto mapping of that specific name.
 It will then need to be mapped manually (using a unique identifier such as the id) with `--mapjsoncontacts`.
+- `--jsonmarkdelivered` The Telegram export does not contain message delivery information.
+This option marks all messages imported from the JSON file as 'delivered'.
+Defaults to true.
+- `--jsonmarkread` This option marks all messages imported from the JSON file as 'read'.
+Defaults to false.

 **<span id="deleting_attachments">Deleting/Replacing attachments</span>**